A nourishing and comforting sweet potato soup, mildly spiced with cumin and cayenne, and topped with salty, savoury tamari roasted pumpkin seeds.

 - Salt and pepper to season

-- 2 tbsp orange juice (juice of one orange, approximately)
+- 2 tablespoon orange juice (juice of one orange, approximately)

 For the tamari pumpkin seeds: